Leave a Message

 9 DIY Bedroom Staging Tips for Staging Your Home to Sell

-Time required: Most tips take 30 minutes or less.
-Full staging can be done in a weekend.
+Time and cost: Most tips take 30 minutes or less.
+Full staging can be completed in a weekend.
+Budget $150 to $500 total for linens, paint, rug, and finishing items.

 Bedroom staging is step one.
 Where are you in the process?